50enta/ws-challenge/README.md

-### Spring Boot container creation and configuration
+### Spring Boot Container: Creation and Configuration

 For organizational reasons, I created folders to organize the files related to each container.
 The container associated with the Spring Boot application will be called *wit-test*, so the folder created also has the same name.